-Jayesh Khorava, the wicketkeeper, saved the hat-trick, but managed to face five balls before falling leg-before the wicket himself; Kamran Qadir followed next, once again trapped in front of the stumps; then Mahaboob ended Kaleem Shah’s 41-ball vigil when he had him caught-behind by Mahesh Chhetri for nine.
+Jayesh Khorava, the wicketkeeper, saved the hat-trick, but managed to face 5 balls before falling leg-before the wicket himself; Kamran Qadir followed next, once again trapped in front of the stumps; then Mahaboob ended Kaleem Shah’s 41-ball vigil when he had him caught-behind by Mahesh Chhetri for 9.

-Shoaib scored two and last 12 balls: other than him and Shah nobody lasted ten balls or scored a run (which means there were nine ducks in the innings).
-Mahaboob rounded things off by clean bowling Chandra Puspussen next ball after Shah, once again being on a hat-trick; four more balls saw the end of Koliya and Lili.
+Shoaib scored 2 and lasted 12 balls: other than him and Shah nobody lasted 10 balls or scored a run (which means there were 9 ducks in the innings).
+Mahaboob rounded things off by clean bowling Chandra Puspussen next ball after Shah, once again being on a hat-trick; 4 more balls saw the end of Koliya and Lili.

 Mozambique lost their last four wickets without the addition of a single run, collapsing to a hopeless 19.
 Mahaboob’s final figures read 7.5-1-12-10.